mqliang/libipvs/README.md

 ```

 ### TODO
-* IPVS stats export: decode the `IPVS_SVC_ATTR_STATS` and `IPVS_DEST_ATTR_STATS` into a stats struct.
 * IPVS state synchronization: support configuring the in-kernel IPVS sync daemon for supporting failover
   between IPVS routers, as done with keepalived `lvs_sync_daemon_interface`

 ### Acknowledgments
-* The code is first copied from https://github.com/qmsk/clusterf, so all kudos goes @qmsk.
-Move the code out into this dedicated project, with a better API, proper tests and concurrency safety, so everyone would benefit from having a good and well-tested package.
+* The code is first copied from https://github.com/qmsk/clusterf, so all kudos goes @SpComb.
+I moved the code out into this dedicated project, with a better API, proper tests and concurrency safety, so everyone would benefit from having a good and well-tested package.

 ### Alternatives
 Other pure go implementation of IPVS that maybe useful: